 General baking hints and tips:

 Get prepped.
-Weigh out all the ingredients you need and grease and line the tins you need.
-Give yourself plenty of time in the kitchen (if you can) and don’t rush things.
+Weigh out all the ingredients and grease and line the tins you need before you start.
+Give yourself plenty of time in the kitchen (if you can) and try not to rush things.
 Really try to enjoy the time you spend baking, rather than feeling it’s just another chore.

 Bake with eggs that are at room temperature.
 If it bothers you to keep them out of the fridge all the time, take them out about 1hr before you need to use them.

 Lurpak spreadable butter (not the low-fat variety) is great for making cakes that require mixing, as it is soft enough to use straight from the fridge.

 Hard unsalted block butter is best for pastry, scones and recipes that require you to melt the butter.
 It’s also the perfect for buttercream and cream cheese frosting – just leave out of the fridge for about an hour before you need to use it.